zoogie/smilehax-IIe/README.md

 ## Intro

 This is a new primary exploit for 3DS Smilebasic 3.6.0 USA/EUR (& 3.3.2 JPN).
-USA/EUR are currently the latest appversion, while JPN 3.6.3 can be downgraded to 3.3.2.
+USA/EUR are currently the latest appversion, while JPN can be downgraded from 3.6.3->3.5.0 to 3.3.2.

 ## Directions